‘World’s Hottest Weather Girl’ Yanet Garcia Stuns In Clinging Red Dress & Nude Heels

 “World’s Hottest Weather Girl” Yanet Garcia is heating things up on Instagram by sporting a slinky little red dress in the latest update on her social media story.
 On Wednesday, the TV personality took to the platform to share a brand new picture of herself in a form-fitting ensemble that was sure to get the pulses of her followers racing.

-In the sexy snapshot, Yanet is seen standing on set of her Mexican television show as she holds up an enlarged copy of a Men’s Health magazine cover.
+In the sexy snapshot, Yanet is seen standing on the set of her Mexican television show as she holds up an enlarged copy of a Men’s Health magazine cover.
 Garcia donned a dark red dress that hugged her curves in all of the right places as she flaunted her flawless figure in the photo.

 Yanet’s clingy dress showcased her toned arms, long, lean legs, ample bust, and curvy booty as she stood the side with a big smile on her face.
 Garcia accessorized her stunning look with a pair of gold hoop earrings and some nude heels.